 WHOLE SCHOOL CURRICULUM STATEMENT

-As an Academy we have the freedom to decide the best curriculum for our very able students and we keep our model under constant review to ensure our students beneﬁt from the best opportunities available.
+As an Academy we have the freedom to choose the best curriculum for our very able students and we keep our model under constant review to ensure our students beneﬁt from the best opportunities available.
 Breadth of opportunity is particularly important to us and this aligns closely with our school vision.
 For our students to be individuals and have the true opportunity to explore their place in the world, it is vital that the curriculum remains as broad as possible, for as long as possible.
-We believe passionately in the study of four subjects at Year 12 and in the academic value this brings, even if only three A levels are taken as examination subjects in Year 13.
+We believe passionately in the study of four subjects in Year 12 and in the academic value this brings, even if only three A levels are taken as examination subjects in Year 13.
 We believe excellent academic outcomes are supported by this approach, rather than by merely focusing on narrow examination content.
-Likewise, we nurture excellence through supporting each other and focusing on the individual, and reflecting this our curriculum is student centred.
-At key stage 4 we don’t have option blocks, instead building the timetable around students.
+Likewise, we nurture excellence through supporting each other and focusing on the individual, and reflecting this, our curriculum is student-centred.
+At Key Stage 4 we don’t have option blocks, instead building the timetable around students.
 This is about knowing, valuing and supporting our students as unique learners.
 At Pate’s we ‘embrace challenge’ as part of our vision.
-‘Academic rigour’ is important and students of our calibre should rightly be challenged by a curriculum that expects them to go deeper and far beyond the National Curriculum.
+‘Academic rigour’ is important, and students of our calibre should rightly be challenged by a curriculum that expects them to go deeper and far beyond the National Curriculum.
 All the subjects we offer are rigorous academic disciplines.

 KEY STAGE 3 - YEARS 7, 8 AND 9

-Students joining us in Year 7 study Art, Computing, Drama, English, French, Geography, German or Mandarin, History, Mathematics, Music, Personal Development (including Life Skills e.g. cookery) , Physical Education and Games, Religious Education and Science.
+Students joining us in Year 7 study Art, Computing, Drama, English, French, Geography, German or Mandarin, History, Mathematics, Music, Personal Development (including Life Skills e.g. cookery), Physical Education and Games, Philosophy, Theology and Ethics and Science.
 As they progress through their first three years, they also have the opportunity to start learning Spanish.
-On Tuesday afternoons we further enrich our curriculum with a wide range of additional learning activities from cookery and climbing to yoga and bushcraft!
-Year 9 is a transition year when in most subjects students meet some GCSE skills and content.
-During Year 9 our information, advice and guidance programme helps students in deciding which subjects they will choose to study in Years 10 and 11 to GCSE.
+On Tuesday afternoons we further enrich our curriculum with a wide range of additional learning activities, from cookery and climbing to yoga and bushcraft!
+Year 9 is a transition year, when in most subjects students meet some GCSE skills and content.
+During Year 9 our information, advice and guidance programme helps students to decide which subjects they will choose to study in Years 10 and 11 to GCSE.

 KEY STAGE 4 - YEARS 10 AND 11

-Art, French, Business Studies, Geography, Music, Computing, German, Physical Education, History, Religious Education, Drama and Spanish.
+Art, French, Business Studies, Geography, Music, Computing, German, Physical Education, History, Philosophy, Theology and Ethics, Drama and Spanish.